 As generative AI tools like ChatGPT, Google Search Generative Experience (SGE), Google AI (Gemini), Claude, Perplexity AI, and many others become mainstream, how your brand is found, interpreted, and summarized is changing in real time.
 Welcome to the age of Generative Engine Optimization (GEO).

-Generative Engine Optimization is the emerging practice of optimizing your brand’s digital presence, not just for traditional search engines, but for large language models (LLMs) and AI-powered answers, like ChatGPT provides.
-It builds on the principles of SEO, but addresses the new tools that return one synthesized answer, not a list of links.
+Generative Engine Optimization then is the emerging practice of optimizing your brand’s digital presence, not just for traditional search engines, but for large language models (LLMs) and AI-powered answers, like ChatGPT provides.
+It builds on the principles of SEO, but addresses the new tools that return one "ever-changing" synthesized answer, not a list of links.

 In this new landscape, your brand may be: